kube-zen/zen-flow/docs/ARCHITECTURE.md

 ## Overview

 `zen-flow` is a Kubernetes-native job orchestration controller that provides declarative, sequential execution of Kubernetes Jobs using standard CRDs.
-It follows the standard Kubernetes controller pattern with informers, work queues, and reconciliation loops.
+It follows the standard Kubernetes controller pattern using the **controller-runtime** framework with informers, work queues, and reconciliation loops.

 ## System Architecture